1922 regnal list of Ethiopia: Queen Gudit and her successors

-Taye Gabra Mariam's list did not make a break between Tazena and Kaleb and instead placed a break between Gedajan and Gudit.
+Taye Gabra Mariam's list did not insert a break between Tazena and Kaleb and instead inserted one between Gedajan and Gudit.
 According to legend, Gudit was a Jewish queen who usurped the throne for 40 years and destroyed churches in Axum.
 According to some traditions and regnal lists, she brought an end to the old Aksumite line and reigned after Dil Na'od.
 However some lists treat her reign as an interruption before the line was restored after her death.
 This regnal list follows the latter tradition and continues with two further kings of the old line before the Zagwe dynasty comes to power.
-Some traditions consider Gudit to be descended from the Aksumite line.
+Some traditions hold that Gudit is descended from the Aksumite line.

 Tafari's version of the list includes these three monarchs at the end of the previous section "Dynasty of Atse (Emperor) Kaleb until Gedajan" despite the heading clearly naming Gedajan as the end of this line.